isomerpages/sportsg-safesport/pages/Upstander Test.md

 anyone can use these techniques to be an Upstander and make sport safer for everyone.</p>
 <p></p>
-<p>3Ds of Upstanding</p>
+<h4>Use the 3Ds!</h4>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Direct</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>What it says on the tin - confront the situation and address it directly.</p>
 <p></p>
 <p><em>Remember to consider the safety of everyone before using a Direct intervention.
-If you foresee the situation escalating, choose Distract or Delegate instead. </em>
+If you foresee the situation escalating, choose Distract or Delegate instead.</em>
 </p>
 <p></p>
 <p>Examples</p>